top of page

 Upcoming:

-Four Decades of Painting Retrospective at Musee Villa Les Camilias May 17-September 29, 2024.
+Mitchell Johnson museum Retrospective at Musee Villa Les Camilias continues through October 9, 2024.

 The limited edition paperback book, Mitchell Johnson Nothing and Change (Selected paintings 1990-2022), is available at Amazon.